Apple introduces a completely redesigned App Store

 One of the more critical items – and one of the only from this section to get a shoutout – is the introduction of phased releases.
 Already available on Google Play, this will allow developers to more slowly roll out new apps and updates to new users by making them available to smaller groups initially in order to help keep the rollout stabilized and prevent overloading their servers.

+The App Store has had quite an overhaul even before today, under Schiller’s lead.
+He also introduced App Store search ads, support for subscription-based apps where the split with Apple drops from 70/30 to 85/15 in year two, and faster app review times.

+Apps are reviewed in under 24 hours now, Schiller noted on stage.
+And many are approved in just one to two hours, he said.

 The upgraded App Store arrives with the launch of iOS 11, expected later this fall for the general public.
+It’s available to iOS developers today.

 -